katgaj/errormessages/How not to write error messages.md

+1. You have to make it clear that the error occured:

-Never blame the user.
+2. Never blame the user.
 You create the product so you are responsible for any mistakes that the user will encounter.

 Avoid messages like these: